NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 ####Creating the Component Zip File

-If you are using the OpenStudio Application and want to make a component based on an object in your current model you can use the Apply Measure Now in conjunction with measures such as "Make Components From Constructions" on BCL.
-The measure will make the zip file for you including the component.xml file.
+If you are using the OpenStudio Application and want to make a component based on an object in your current model, you can use the *Apply Measure Now* in conjunction with measures such as *Make Components From Constructions* on BCL.
+The measure will make the zip file for you, as well as the component.xml file.
 More measures for other object types will be added over time.

 <div class="centered-image">
 	<figure>